-The Business ESL Program is 30 weeks long (540 clock hours) and is conducted 18 hours per week.
+The Business Communications Program is 30 weeks long and is 24 credit hours per academic year.

-BEP 501: Business English (540 clock hours)
+BCP 501: Business Communications (540 clock hours)

-The Business English course is held over two consecutive terms and is designed to prepare advanced-level ESL students for a multitude of English language interactions and business field work functions related to job-hunting, interviewing, communicating with co-workers, clients, vendors, and more.
+The Business Communications course is designed to prepare advanced-level ESL students for a multitude of English language interactions and business field work functions related to job-hunting, interviewing, communicating with co-workers, clients, vendors, and more.
 Students will learn how to perform common and essential work-related tasks in an English speaking environment such as drafting letters and emails, both formal and informal, filing both hardcopy and electronic, organization of data, answering phone calls, scheduling and holding meetings.
 As part of the course, students will discuss networking strategies and create a resume.